Skip to Content

 How Long Do I Have to File a Bicycle Accident Claim in Georgia?

 Georgia has a two-year statute of limitations for most personal injury claims, including those arising from bicycle accidents.
-If you do not file within this period, you may lose your right to pursue compensation for your injuries.
+If you don’t file within that window, you may lose your right to pursue compensation.

 Real Stories From Real People